mbhatt627/rdkservices/SystemAudioPlayer/doc/SystemAudioPlayer.md

 <a name="head.Description"></a>
 # Description

-The TextToSpeech plugin provides TTS functionality (Voice Guidance & Speech Synthesis) for the client application.
+The System Audio player plugin provides playback of system audio( pcm/mp3/data buffer.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].